HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 After executing the above clear command, the second user data item of `$users` still exists, but the data item will become empty.

-Note that when the `on` attribute value specifies a collection of elements, the `clear` tag will perform a clear operation on each element in it.
+Note that when `on` attribute value specifies a collection of elements, `clear` tag will perform a clear operation on each element in it.

-#### 2.5.5) `test`, `match` and `differ` tags
+#### 2.5.5) `test`, `match` and `differ` Tags

-##### 2.5.5.1) Multi-branch processing
+##### 2.5.5.1) Multi-Branch Processing

-The `test` tag is used in conjunction with the `match` tag, and is mainly used to implement branch processing.
-The `test` element defines which data item to perform the test on through the `on` attribute, and `match` is used as a sub-element of the `test` element, and each `match` sub-element defines a matching branch.
+`test` tag is used in conjunction with `match` tag, and is mainly used to implement branch processing. `test` element defines which data item to perform the test on through `on` attribute, and `match` is used as a sub-element of `test` element, and each `match` sub-element defines a matching branch.

-The `test` element can support the `by` attribute, and an execution result can be obtained through the executor specified by this attribute.
-If no `by` attribute is defined, its result data is the `on` attribute value; whereas a `match` element always yields a true value (`true`) as its result data.
+`test` element can support `by` attribute, and an execution result can be obtained through the executor specified by this attribute.
+If no `by` attribute is defined, its result data is the `on` attribute value.
+Whereas a `match` element always yields a true value (`true`) as its result data.
 Note that branches defined by `match` elements that do not meet the matching conditions will not be executed.

-Note that the `test` element treats the executor the same as the `choose` element when the `by` attribute is used.
+Note that `test` element treats the executor the same as `choose` element when `by` attribute is used.

-See the sample code below:
+Please see the sample code below:

 ```hvml
     <archetype name="footer_cn">